SolardiaX/AWS-Serverless-VideoConverter/README.md

 ## Using MediaInfo

-The application contains a layer which includes [MediaInfo](https://mediaarea.net/en/MediaInfo) runtime, it’s can be used to detect the media information in lambda.
+The application contains a layer which includes [MediaInfo](https://mediaarea.net/en/MediaInfo) runtime, it can be used to detect the media information in lambda.
 For example:

 ```python
 from mediainfo import get_media_info